 Ten percent of all hernias are thought to be femoral.
 They occur when part of the internal tissue which can include fat, muscle or intestines, bulge through a weakness in the overlying abdominal wall.

 A Femoral hernia will look like swelling in your upper thigh or front of your hip.
 They occur just below Inguinal ones, at a weak point called the femoral canal.
 They are more common in women, especially older and frail women.

-- You should see a Doctor immediately if you suspect a you have a hernia.
+- You should see a doctor immediately if you suspect you have a hernia.
 It will not get better through rest and a doctor or surgeon will need to operate to repair the damage.